bobbydilley/JVSCore/README.md

 [![Actions Status](https://github.com/bobbydilley/JVSCore-Public/workflows/Build/badge.svg)](https://github.com/bobbydilley/JVSCore-Public/actions)

-# THIS BRANCH IS UNTESTED!!!!!
-IT PROBABLY WONT WORK SO DONT COPY IT YET!!

 # JVSCore

 JVSCore is a user space driver for using JVS I/O boards with Linux.
 It requires a USB RS485 converter wired to the JVS I/O.